zonafets/NTE/README.md

 But when a framework or a programming language wrapper(coffee/typescript) define a new scope paradigm, this take down 30'years of experience at same level of a beginner.

-I think that 10 programmer monkeys can make more than one expert, even if they do more logic errors.
-But ten small logic errors are less than one big analytic error.
+As the task of to writes adaptable page for device can require more time than write one page for each small, medium, large device, I think that 10 programmer monkeys can make more than one expert, even if they do more logic errors.
+But ten small logic errors are less than one big analytic error, as in the learning of something of different to make same things.

 **So, this is my brainstorming about something to KISS and RKB (Keep It Simple and Stupid and Recycle Knowledge Base).**